Andrews-McMeel-Universal/amu-code_standards/javascript/es6/transpilers/README.md

 Please see the [Babel documentation](https://babeljs.io/docs/en/config-files/) to configure it for the project's needs.
 Here you'll find a sample `babel.config.json` (the config file).

-To use the demo config, also install these packages:
+To use the demo config, also install this package:

 ```bash
 yarn add babel-preset-airbnb